blewis1014/Twitter-Disinformation/README.md

 ### Q6
 *(2 points)*

-Investigate the text of the tweets you collected and report on any interesting findings.
+Investigate the text of the tweets you collected in Q3 .and report on any interesting findings.
 Here are some example questions you could look at:
 * What were the most common terms?
 * How many tweets contained the most common terms?
 * How many tweets were retweets (text starting with "RT")?